KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 # Why Developers should love Powershell

 Author: Kurt Kroeker
 Last Updated: 10/11/2019

-## Introduction
-* Intro
+Intro
 * Welcome to "Why Developers should love Powershell"!
 * This is my first technical presentation outside EnergyCAP office doors, so please be gentle with me!
     * I'm much more comfortable being in front of people when I have a violin, guitar, mandolin, whatever in my hands.

-* About Me
+# About Kurt

 * Kurt Kroeker, Sr. Software Developer at EnergyCAP, Inc. for 11 years
+    * Currently working as part of the back-end team developing RESTful APIs for the core EnergyCAP product and related services
 * Lifelong State College, PA resident - State High, University Park, part-time ECAP during Junior year
-    * Currently working as part of the back-end team developing RESTful APIs for the core EnergyCAP product and related services
 * Father of 4: Josephine, Cecilia, Eleanor, George
 * Spare time(!!!) fiddler and play mandolin, guitar; I occasionally play in a couple of bands located in the State College area

-* About EnergyCAP
+# About EnergyCAP

 * EnergyCAP is an enterprise-level utility bill accounting app, which means our software generates customer value from utility-related information such as vendor bills, meter readings, and weather data
 * The value we provide is in the form of utility bill analysis, splitting utility costs among many different customers (which includes generating our own utility bills), and creating configurable dashboards showing the system metrics our customers care about.
 * Some of our past or current clients are Penn State University, Sheetz luxury convenience stores, Accenture, Kroger grocery stores, the Smithsonian Institution (TODO: can I do this?)

-## Agenda
+## About This Talk/Agenda

+Talking
 * Kurt's PowerShell Background
 * Why should I care about PowerShell?
-* What is PowerShell?
+Demos
+* Introduction to PowerShell
 * Tips working with PowerShell
-* Resources
+Resources
-* Questions?
+Q & A

 ## Powershell

 "When all you have is a hammer, every problem looks like a nail."
-* I'd like to encourage you to think of PowerShell as your Swiss Army Knife, but one where you can just add your own blades over time.
+* I'd like to encourage you to think of PowerShell as your Swiss Army Knife, but one where you can just add your own blades over time
+* This is true of all scripting languages, but PowerShell brings a lot of great stuff along with it

 Informal poll: Raise hand if you are a...
 * Rank beginner to Powershell